bhuman/VideoAnalysis/README.md

 graph is basically a representation of how well the calibration worked.
 On the other hand, the verbose mode prints the calibration error for each iteration (in m) to the terminal.

-## Training the Network

-[Here](doc/TRAINING.md) is described, how to train the network from scratch.
-However, the actual network provided in `weights/best.pt` was trained a little differently.
-The data provided by the team SPQR was not completely ignored.
-Instead, a network was first trained as described, but then, a new csv file was created for SPQR's dataset by using the trained network to detect the objects and associating them with the classes provided in the original csv file.
-However, only the first 82% of the images were actually used, because the robots are rather crowded in the last images, resulting in some wrong bounding boxes provided by the network.
-To avoid training on wrong data, these images were skipped.
-Afterwards, the network was trained again, this time with the automatically annotated images from SPQR's dataset.

 ## Known Issues